chrissix666/Jellyfin-VideoOSD-CustomOnOff-Menu/README.md

 2. Paste the content of the Custom On/Off Menu script into the injector.

-3. Make sure this menu script loads **before** the supported OSD addon scripts when possible.

-4. Paste or enable the supported OSD addon scripts.
+4. Paste or enable the supported addon scripts.

 5. Save and reload Jellyfin Web.

-6. Start video playback and open the VideoOSD menu.
+6. Start video playback.

 ---